-VSI IR-735 Insect Collector with Counter.
+IR-735 Insect Collector with Counter.
 The device is an automatic insect aspirator, build to carefully collect and transfer a defined number of flying insects from one rearing cage to another, often smaller cage.
 This insect aspirator uses a portable vacuum device to suck flying insects in with a nozzle head, counting them before entering the target insect cage.
-In a way it is a modern day version of a "Pooter", especially suited for mass rearing settings and insect research facilities where the transfer of (defined numbers of) insects between cages is routine.
+In a way, it is a modern version of a "pooter", particularly suited to mass rearing and insect research facilities where the transfer of (defined numbers of) insects between cages is routine.

 Flying insects can be collected using a variety of methods, largely depending on the collection site, species and scope.
 Some common techniques are:

 The choice of collection method will depend on the specific objectives of the study, the habitat and insect species of interest and the resources available.
 It is important to choose a method that is appropriate for the target insects and minimises damage to the collected specimens.